North Texas vs. Florida International NCAA Football Odds, Plays and Insights | November 20, 2021

 Florida International Stats and Trends

-- Florida International has two wins against the spread in 10 games this season.
+- Florida International has two wins against the spread in 10 games this year.

-- The Panthers have covered the spread twice this season when underdogs by 10 points or more (in six chances).
+- This year, the Panthers have just two against the spread wins in six games as an underdog of 10 points or more.

-- Florida International's games this season have gone over the point total six times in nine opportunities (66.7%).
+- Florida International has gone over the point total in 66.7% of its opportunities this season (six times over nine games with a set point total).

-- Florida International is 0-1 against the spread and 1-1 overall when the team records more than 30.0 points.
+- Florida International is 0-1 against the spread and 1-1 overall when the team notches more than 30.0 points.

-- In games that Florida International amasses over 392.7 yards, the team is 1-3 against the spread and 1-4 overall.
+- In games that Florida International piles up more than 392.7 yards, the team is 1-3 against the spread and 1-4 overall.

-- The Panthers have turned the ball over three more times (17 total) than the Mean Green have forced a turnover (14) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.